Connection status or expiry shows Unknown

 What is not broken

-Reviews keep firing on PRs while the page shows Unknown — the orchestrator uses the stored PAT directly and does not depend on the dashboard's validation result.
+Reviews keep firing on PRs while the page shows Unknown — the backend uses the stored credential directly and does not depend on the dashboard status display.
 If actual reviews stop, that is a different problem (see Webhook 401s and reviews stopped firing).

 Why it happens